grindinggear/skilltree-export/README.md

 ## Notable Changes

-### 3.22.0
----
-We aim to update this preview to include passive skill tree tattoo data on Wednesday 16th August (NSZT).

 ### 3.20.0
 ---
 Group backgrounds are now defined in the group objects themselves using a new `background` property.
 If this property is missing then no background should be rendered.